omarihamza998/cpx-research/README.md

  In the previous example, the SDK will check for available surveys every 2 minutes.

+ Important: if there are no available surveys, the banner will not get displayed.

  ### Step 2
  Add this line of code to you activity's onPause: